arumadri/master_thesis_ua/README.md

 + `tables.R`, a walkthrough of generating all tables in the study.

 ### /vingettes folder
-+ `scenarios_run.Rmd`, instructions to reproduce analysis, figures and tables
++ `scenarios_run.Rmd`, markdown file with instructions to reproduce analysis, figures and tables

 ## Contact details
 Please email [varumadri@gmail.com](mailto:varumadri@gmail.com) with any queries relating to this code.